alikureishy/SDC-advanced-lane-lines/README.md

                         input type)
   -c [CONFIGS [CONFIGS ...]]
                         Configuration files.
-  -s SELECTOR           Limit the pipeline to perform only specified # of
+  -s SELECTOR           Short circuit the pipeline to perform only specified #
-                        operations.
+                        of operations.
   -x SPEED              Speed (1 ,2, 3 etc) interpreted as 1x, 2x, 3x etc)
-  -d                    Dry run.
-Will not save anything to disk (default:
+  -r [RANGE [RANGE ...]]
-                        false).
+                        Range of frames to process (default: None) -d                    Dry run.
+Will not save anything to disk (default: false).
   -p                    Plot all illustrations marked as 'ToPlot' in the